-There will be several transit improvements implemented in the southwest/southeast waterfront area over the next several years including an additional Circulator route along the M Street Corridor and two Streetcar Lines that will terminate in Buzzard Point.
-Although the routes are not finalized at this time, the proposed routes are depicted in Figure 15.
+There will be several transit improvements implemented in the southwest/southeast waterfront area over the next several years including an extension of an existing Circulator route, two additional Circulator routes that are expected to end near the Waterfront Metro station and two Streetcar Lines that will terminate in Buzzard Point.
+Although the routes are not finalized at this time, the proposed routes are depicted in Figure 16.

-The proposed Circulator line will travel between Dupont Circle and Navy Yard providing links to Farragut Square, the Tidal Basin, and the Waterfront Metro Station.
-According to the DC Circulator Transit Development Plan (DDOT, April 2011) this route is part of the Phase 1 improvements that are expected to be complete by 2016 in time for the DC United inaugural season in 2017.
-The additional Circulator route will add some transit capacity to the Buzzard Point area and allow for direct transit service to reach a wider range of the city.
+The Union Station-Navy Yard Circulator route is planned to be extended from the Navy Yard Metro to the Waterfront Metro, likely adding one or two stops that are closer to the new stadium than under existing conditions.
+The two proposed Circulator routes are expected to travel between the Convention Center and the southwest waterfront and between Dupont Circle and the southwest waterfront.
+This will provide links to areas such as Metro Center, Farragut Square, and the Tidal Basin.
+According to the DC Circulator 2014 Transit Development Plan (DDOT, Draft: September 2014) the Union Station-Navy Yard route is part of the Phase 1 improvements that are expected to be complete by 2017 in time for the DC United inaugural season.
+The Convention Center route is part of Phase 2 with a timeline of 2018-2020 and the Dupont Circle route is part of Phase 3 with a timeline of 2021-2024.
+Although only one of these routes is expected to be added prior to the inaugural season, the additional Circulator routes will add transit capacity to the Buzzard Point area over time and allow for direct transit service to reach a wider range of the city.